Rutgers University: 19th century

-Land-grant college

 Rutgers College became the land-grant college of New Jersey in 1864 under the Morrill Act of 1862, resulting in the establishment of the Rutgers Scientific School, featuring departments of agriculture, engineering, and chemistry.
 The Rutgers Scientific School would expand over the years to grow into the New Jersey Agricultural Experiment Station (1880) and divide into the College of Engineering (1914) and the College of Agriculture (1921).
 Rutgers created the New Jersey College for Women in 1918, and the School of Education in 1924.

+20th century

 With the development of graduate education, and the continued expansion of the institution, the collection of schools became Rutgers University in 1924.
 Rutgers College continued as a liberal arts college within the university.
 Later, University College (1945) was founded to serve part-time, commuting students and Livingston College (1969) was created by the Rutgers Trustees, ensuring that the interests of ethnically diverse New Jersey students were met.

-State university

 Rutgers was designated the state university of New Jersey by acts of the New Jersey Legislature in 1945 and 1956.
-Although Rutgers thus became a public university, it still retains—as the successor to the private college founded and chartered in 1766—some important private rights and protections from unilateral state efforts to change its fundamental character and mission.
+Although Rutgers thus became a public university, it still retains—as the successor to the private college founded and chartered in 1766—some private rights and protections regarding its fundamental character and mission.

-The newly-designated state university absorbed the University of Newark (1935) in 1946 and then the College of South Jersey and South Jersey Law School, in 1950.
+The newly-designated state university absorbed the University of Newark in 1946 and then the College of South Jersey and South Jersey Law School in 1950.
 These two institutions became Rutgers University–Newark and Rutgers University–Camden, respectively.
-On September 10, 1970, after much debate, the board of governors voted to admit women into Rutgers College.
+On September 10, 1970, the board of governors voted to admit women into Rutgers College.

 There were setbacks in the growth of the university.
 In 1967, the Rutgers Physics Department had a Centers of Excellence Grant from the NSF which allowed the physics department to hire several faculty each year.
 These faculty were to be paid by the grant for three years, but after that time any faculty hired with the associate or full professor designation would become tenured.
 The governor and the chancellor forced Rutgers to lose this grant by rejecting the condition that tenure be granted.

 In 1970, the newly formed Rutgers Medical School hired major faculty members from other institutions.
-In 1971, the governor's office separated Rutgers Medical School from Rutgers University and made it part of New Jersey College of Medicine and Dentistry, and many faculty left the medical school, including the dean of the medical school, Dr. Dewitt Stetten, who later became the director of the National Institutes of Health.
-As a result of the separation of the medical school from Rutgers University, graduate PhD programs that had been started in the medical center were lost, and students had to seek other institutions to finish their degrees.
+In 1971, the governor's office separated Rutgers Medical School from Rutgers University and made it part of New Jersey College of Medicine and Dentistry, and many faculty left the medical school, including the dean of the medical school, Dewitt Stetten, who later became the director of the National Institutes of Health.
+As a result of the separation of the medical school from Rutgers University, Ph.D. programs that had been started in the medical center were lost, and students had to seek other institutions to finish their degrees.
 After the dissolution of the University of Medicine and Dentistry in 2013, the medical school again became part of the university.